 The Manchester Village Spartans where founded in 1998 in Manchester, U.K., becoming the second gay and inclusive team in the United Kingdom, after the Kings Cross Steelers in 1995.
 A full and founding member of International Gay Rugby Association and Board they hosted the Bingham Cup, the international gay and inclusive rugby championship, in 2012.
 As part of their 20th anniversary, I was approached to photo past and present members and also the players from Sale Sharks (gallery & BTS), their local English Premiership rugby union club.
-The project has since been named Pride in Union and celebrates the passion and diversity of players across the game with signed Sharks portraits being auctioned in the lead up to the Spartans’ gala dinner with proceeds helping to grow inclusive rugby.
+The project has since been named Portraits Of Pride and celebrates the passion and diversity of players across the game with signed Sharks portraits being auctioned in the lead up to the Spartans’ gala dinner with proceeds helping to grow inclusive rugby.

 ‘What does being a Spartan mean to you?’